21centuryweather/hackathon-2025-australia-node/available_simulations.md

 # Available km-scale simulation on `qx55`

 > [!NOTE]
 > Not all variables may be available.
-Zarr stores will be filled in as the simulation data becomes avialable.
+Zarr stores will be filled in as the simulation data becomes available.

+Check [this page](https://digital-earths-global-hackathon.github.io/hosting/technical/data_request.html) to read about the metadata of the simulation and variable names.

 ## um_glm_n2560_RAL3